PanDAWMS/panda-client/README.txt

 ** Release Note

+0.3.98 (5/9/2012)
+  * using pandaGridSetup.sh for CVMFS, as recommended by Asoka De Silva

 0.3.97 (5/9/2012)
   * fixed warning message related to SKIPEVENTS in --trf
   * using glite on CVMFS when athena is setup with CVMFS